U.S. spectrum auction raises more than $30 billion

 The wave of bidding vastly surpassed the reserve price of $10.1 billion for the auction, the largest opportunity for wireless carriers to get access to new airwaves since 2008.

-The most obvious beneficiary of the surge in bids is satellite TV mogul Charlie Ergen's Dish Network Corp (DISH.O), whose share price hit a 14-year high on Friday.
+The most obvious beneficiary of the surge in bids is satellite TV mogul Charlie Ergen's Dish Network Corp, whose share price hit a 14-year high on Friday.

 The auction, one of the first to sell access to mid-band frequencies similar to the ones controlled by Dish, has crystallized the value of Dish's mass spectrum holdings.